-The battery shall consist of two parallel-connected strings of monoblocs.
+The battery shall consist of either one, two or three parallel-connected strings of monoblocs.

-Each string shall consist of a number of series-connected monoblocs (as appropriate for the battery voltage).
-Each string shall be identical i.e. employ the same number and type of monobloc and contain 50% of the overall battery capacity.
+Each string shall consist of a number of series-connected monoblocs, namely, either $3 \times 10V$ monoblocs or $5 \times 6V$ monoblocs.
+Each string shall be identical where parallel connected strings are provided i.e. employ the same number and type of monobloc and contain 50% and 33% of the overall battery capacity on dual and triple string batteries respectively.